 The Smoky Mountain area is the best destination for a big group vacation!
 Whether you’re planning a church retreat, family reunion or a wedding, you’ll all have a great time in the Smokies.
 We want to help guarantee you have the best time during your trip, so we’ve made a list of 7 things to do in the Smoky Mountains for large groups!

 1. Stay in a Cabin

 Of course when you visit the Smoky Mountains with a group of people, you want a place to stay that can accommodate everyone.
 That’s why cabins are the best choice!
 Smoky Mountain cabin rentals come in all sizes and allow everyone in your group to stay under one roof.
 Large group cabins come with incredible amenities to keep you entertained, like home theaters, game rooms and even indoor pools!
 They also can be a big money-saver.
 Instead of each paying for separate hotel rooms, you can split the overall cost of the cabin among all your friends or family.
+Also, you can decide if you’d rather stay close to Pigeon Forge or get a group cabin in Gatlinburg.
 To get the best deal on a cabin in the Smoky Mountains, check out our list of lodging discounts.